NoHaxsJustAsian/iOSChat/readme.md

 # iOSChat

 iOSChat is a live chat application for iOS that allows users to communicate with each other in real-time.
-The application provides features such as account registration and authentication using Firebase, a backend-as-a-service platform.
+The application provides features such as account registration and authentication using Firebase.

+(for CS4520: Mobile Application Development (iOS))
 ## Features

 - Account registration: Users can create a new account by providing their email address and password.